eamena-project/eamena-arches-dev/talks/2024-jcaa/paper.md

 The EMANEA Search URL https://tinyurl.com/eamena-sistan [URL shortener] is the Sistan dataset published as a datapaper an hosted on Zenodo (REF).
 The dataset can been interoperate for example by [Python Jupyter NB](https://github.com/eamena-project/eamena-arches-dev/blob/main/talks/2024-jcaa/read_zenodo.ipynb) hosted on GitHub and displayed on Google Colab.

 As already mentioned, remote sensing assessment has been the privilegied methodology, it can lead to a lot of uncertainties on the identification of sites (That's why EAMENA use conventionaly the term of heritage place instead of site), obviously not its spatial location (where) but more for its function (what) and chronology (when).
+The graph structure of the database allows the recording of multiple interpretations for the same resource at the field level.
+For example, a heritage place can have two different geometries (a point for its geometric centre and a polygon for its perimeter or a line for its path) or different archaeological interpretations with different levels of confidence made by two or more contributors

-These three fondemental dimensions of a phenomena [^1] are keys to work on historical process: the graph structure of EAMENA allows the recording of multiple interpretations for the same resource at the field level.
+ These  are keys to work on historical process: the graph structure of EAMENA allows the recording of multiple interpretations for the same resource at the field level.
 For example, a heritage place can have two different geometries (a point for its geometric centre and a polygon for its perimeter or a line for its path) or different archaeological interpretations with different levels of confidence made by two or more contributors.
-The `emenaR` package, programmed in R -- the scripting language the most used by archaeologists (REF) -- offers a series of functions to query the datastet.

 The EAMENA general-purposed typology can be modified to cover specifictions of HP without compromising the entire data structure.
 Branches / Graph.